FYRLYT PRODUCTS - Shipping direct worldwide.

 FYRLYT is unique.

-FYRLYT co-designer, Paul Alisauskas explains why in 2022, FYRLYT chooses halogen as its light source of choice.
-Watch and listen to this video and you will know more than most self proclaimed 'experts' in the media.
-There is a lot more to consider with quality lighting than just brightness, lumens and lux.
+FYRLYT co-designer, Paul Alisauskas explains why in 2023, FYRLYT still chooses halogen as its light source of choice.
+Watch and listen to this video and you will know more than most self proclaimed 'experts'.
+There is more to consider than just BRIGHTNESS, LUMENS and LUX.
+See what our customers discovered switching from LED.

 4 reasons 'WHY' FYRLYT is superior.